Rahab,

 She also had to exert enough influence with her loved ones, to keep them quarantined in her home, until the conquering army arrived.
 It was imperative that they were physically present in her establishment, with the scarlet cord waving in her window, if they were to be saved.
 There is no indication of how long the wait was.

 All the allusions in the story are relevant for you and me today.
 We are unclean sinners, just like her.
-We are to trust in a generous, wonderful God, who asks of each of us, no more than He asked of her.
+We are to trust in a generous, wonderful God, who asks no more of each of us than He asked of her.

 All we have to do is to trust in His scarlet provision; the blood of His son, Jesus.
 Like her, our role is to inspire others to do the same.
 Then having done so, we must WAIT.

 There is great treasure hidden within this story.
-Rahab was no insipid Bible character.
 She and her family survived the catastrophic overthrow of pagan Jericho by the Israelites, as promised.
 She married Salmon, whom scholars surmise may have been one of the two spies sent earlier.

-We are Rahab; she is a beautiful picture of us, the living, organic, growing church rescued out of a pagan world, and included in His family.
+We are like Rahab; she is a beautiful picture of us - the living, organic, growing church rescued out of a pagan world and included in His family.
+That inclusion is based on the sacrifice of Jesus.

-Finally, the instruction for Rahab reveals a hidden literary gem.
+Finally, the instruction that the spies left her reveals an exquisite, hidden literary gem.
 The Hebrew word for the scarlet ‘line’, is ‘tiqvah’ – a word that is used frequently in the Bible meaning ‘ hope’- a powerful, expectant, eager, confident hope!

 Friend, I pray that like Rahab, you will exercise your influence with your life and your work.
-I pray that like her, you will bring your circle of family and friends, into heaven with thee.
+I pray that like her, you will bring your circle of family and friends into heaven with you.

 Read about your Master's Commission